mkounkel/SEDFit/README.md

 Performs the full SED fitting, including r, teff, logg, dist, av, feh

 Optional parameters<br>
-- fullfit: if True, performs a full fit that includes autonomous determination of teff, logg, and feh.
+- full: if True, performs a full fit that includes autonomous determination of teff, logg, and feh.
 Otherwise stellar parameters are passed as-is, only radii, distance, and av are fitted.
 True by default.
 - fitstar: list of stars that should be used in the fitted process, vs those the parameters of which should be passed directly from the initial guesses unaltered.
 1=include, 0=exclude, e.g., [0,0,1] would preserve the parameters of the first two stars and would try to fit the residual fluxes using only the third one.
 System-wide parameters such as feh, av, dist would be fit in all cases.
 By default, fits all stars.
 If meshes are used, fitstar for the stars where this is the case must be set to 0.
 - use_gaia: whether to use Gaia XP spectrum in the fitting process, True by default, boolean
 - use_mag: list of indices of x.sed table that are used for fitting, as some fluxes could be of poor quality, such as due to saturation, source mismatch, or IR/UV excess.
 Uses all fluxes by default.
 E.g, in the example above, Fluxes from SDSS and Pan-STARRS i band are highly discrepant from the model.
 To improve the quality of the fit and to exclude them,<br> use_mag=np.where((x.sed['sed_filter']!='PAN-STARRS.PS1.i') & (x.sed['sed_filter']!='SDSS.i'))[0]